 No thanks!
 My life is amazing now.
 All without medication.
 Yes, I worked closely with my doctor to wean myself off of the medications while I started to learn to reconnect with my body.
 I started believing in myself, taking care of myself, finding what makes me happy and thinking about what makes me happy and doing what makes me happy and spending time with people who make me happy.
 I started to choose for myself instead of just believing “it is what it is,” that life just sucks and I am a victim and just have to deal with it.
 I believe in “it is what it is” but in a freeing way… to liberate myself from the desire to control everything, that everything happens for a reason.
 And I also believe in the law of attraction and manifestation and the power of positive thinking.
 I can have a positive life.
 I can feel what I want to feel.

 And that includes fear.
 I have to both fight fear and not “fight” fear.
 I can’t hide from fear and push it away or try to hide it in a box.
 Suppressing any emotion only gives it strength.
 I admit to myself when I am scared of something.
 I am human.
 It is very natural and healthy to be scared.
 I respect the fear.
 I listen to what it is trying to tell me.
-“Dana, you are walking too close to the edge of the cliff, you might fall and slip and hurt yourself and you could die.”
-“Thank you fear, you have a good point.
+“You are walking too close to the edge of the cliff, you might fall and slip and hurt yourself and you could die.”
+“Thank you, Fear, you have a good point.
 But I believe I am resourceful and I have a strong mind and I have strong feet and strong tools to get me past that part of the trail that is so close to the edge of the cliff.
 I am not going to turn back and give up on my climb.
 I am going to go forward.
 But I will heed your advice and be careful.
-Thank you, fear, for being there for me to protect me and keep me aware.”
+Thank you, Fear, for being there for me to protect me and keep me aware.”

 And then I just stay on my path.
 Moving forward on my climb.
 Moving forward in my life.
 Experiencing life.
 Living life.
 Free.